 Wanna Go On a Treasure Hunt?

 There are so many little hidden gems spread throughout the Cappadocian countryside: age-old dwellings, forgotten pathways, buried secrets.
 One such treasure is a geocache arranged and stashed away by me!
 The time capsule was found (and swiped away) by some (un)fortunate soul but that doesn’t mean that finding the cave still can’t be an adventure!
-Read our guide here for a chance to discover this awesome little hideaway.

 Off the Beaten Path in Turkey

 Turkey is a huge country and most only manage to see the western half of it.
-Little do they that some of the most spectacular sights in the whole country are in the east!
+Little do they that some of the most spectacular sights in the whole country are in eastern Turkey!
 Here are Turkey’s real treasures – ancient ruins from before the Greeks, epic mountains that rise like bulwarks, and some of the cleanest, freshest lakes in the whole country.
 Those who intend on visiting the unexplored places of Turkey must make an effort to visit this part of the country!

-The Southern and Eastern provinces of Turkey are currently subject to much civil unrest.
+The Southern and Eastern Turkey provinces are currently subject to much civil unrest.
 On the borders of Syria, refugees are pouring into the country in disheartening numbers, resulting in violent crackdowns by the government.
 In the Kurdish controlled areas, many are calling for insurrection against the oppressive Turkish government.
 Riots, protests, and militant reactions are all very common in this part of the country.
-The following is an informative map of the conflict.
+The following extract is an informative map of the conflict.